nicoon177/Todo-app/README.md

 Bugs (mandatory):
 [x] checked   # [checkbox:checked] B1.
 New task is not added to the todo list after submit.
- # [checkbox:checked] B2.
+ - [x] B2.
 It is only possible to submit a new task and pick a due date when the message is short.
 It should be possible to only submit a new task and pick a due date if the message is at least 3 characters long.
  # [checkbox:checked] B3.
 Tasks counter always shows 0, it should display the number of tasks in the list.
 Tasks (optional):
  T1.
 The navbar title is too boring.
 Please think about a unique title for your app and put it to the navbar.
 Make sure to set the app name to the browser tab title (meta tag title).
 2 points